onera/paradigm/doc/sphinx/source/user_manual/comm_graph/pcg.rst

   A **Part Comm Graph** is created by providing the array describing the communication graph, as described :ref:`above <pcg_comm_graph_desc>`.

-  Additional information can be provided by means of a n-uplet of integers for each partition boundary entity.
+  Additional information can be provided by means of a n-uplet of integers for each graph entity.